Stephanie T.Y. Lam林端儀大律師

 •Judicial reviews, human rights, administrative and public law

 Stephanie conducts trials on fiat as Prosecutor for the Department of Justice and appears as Duty Lawyer in the Magistracies and Junvenile Courts on a regular basis.
 She has been instructed privately as counsel for defendants at the Magistracies, District Court and for appeals to the Court of Final Appeal.
 Stephanie has also been instructed as defence counsel for cases involving prosecutions from the ICAC and Planning Department.
+She shares a particular interest in juvenile delinquency issues due to her previous work experience with one of the largest youth NGOs in Hong Kong.

-Stephanie has sat as an Academic Tutor of Law at St. John’s College (HKU) since 2012, and was a mooting coach for the HKU LLB program in 2014.
+Stephanie has sat as an Academic Tutor of law at St. John’s College (HKU) since 2012, and was a mooting coach for the HKU LLB program in 2014.

 Fluent in English, Cantonese and Putonghua